Moor (film): Release

 Moor was premiered in Karachi on 10 August and in Lahore on 13 August whereas film had its red carpet in Rawalpindi the next day.
 The film was released in cinemas across Pakistan on 14 August 2015 (Independence Day).
 The film premiered in Dubai on 29 October, while released in cinemas UAE the next day.

+Home media

+Moor was made available for streaming on Netflix.